Find out about managing your finances as a freelancer in the Netherlands with this guide that includes accounting, tax planning, and more.

 To register for voluntary insurance, you should have previously been employed and making social security payments in the Netherlands and you should register within 13 weeks of finishing making compulsory insurance payments.
 Other options for coverage against work-related risks are to take out private sickness or disability insurance or join a bread fund (broodfonds in Dutch).
 Small insurance cooperatives also exist, with about 20–50 self-employed members.
 These cooperatives provide financial support to members in the event of illness.

-You can speak to a financial adviser or social security expert to discuss which social security solution is best-suited to managing your finances as a freelancer in the Netherlands.
+You can speak to a financial adviser or social security expert to discuss which Dutch social security solution is best-suited to managing your finances as a freelancer in the Netherlands.

 How Dutch freelancers can save for retirement